spryker/spryker-docs/docs/dg/dev/best-practices/non-functional-requirement-templates/process-documentation-guidelines.md

 ### Entity size expectations

-The cardinality of entities plays an important role in determining how an application will function in a production environment.
+The number of entities plays an important role in determining how an application will function in a production environment.
 To mitigate risks in this area, performance, scaling, manual tests, and reviews can be applied.
-However, the identified and estimated entity cardinality for the project can serve as a warning to pay extra attention to these entities in order to further reduce risks.
+However, the identified and estimated number of entities for the project can serve as a warning to pay extra attention to these entities in order to further reduce risks.
 For example, a marketing campaign bringing 10,000 active users to the homepage at 17:08 on Friday.

 ### Remote service catalog

 To properly handle and monitor the cooperation between local and remote or third-party services, provide the operations team with a detailed communication protocol.
-Make sure to additionally include the known/expected service-out or major impacts that otherwise not directly accessible.
-This way, it will be possible ignore expected outages or compensate/build-workarounds over temporary problems or actively focus on known risks.
+Make sure to additionally include the expected outages and major impacts.
+This way, the operations team can ignore expected outages and actively focus on known risks.

 For example, a payment provider connected to the project needs to be monitored to ensure its availability.
 The following communication protocol is used: